underpig1/simplest-desktop-clock/README.md

 To remove the clock just navigate to the folder and run `uninstall.bat`.
 Don't forget to restart your computer after uninstalling it for the changes to take place.

 ## Customizing your clock
-After installing you can customize your clock by running `customize.bat` at any time, or do it manually by changing values in `custom.py`.
+After installing you can customize your clock by running `customize.bat` at any time, or manually by changing values in `custom.py`.
 #### Themes
 Find premade themes for your clock in the `themes` folder.
 Run any of these to set the clock's theme.
 You can find the default theme at `themes/defaults.bat`.